-- Eggplants: Eggplants are among the main vegetable that is used in this dish.
+- Eggplants: Eggplants are among the main vegetables that are used in this dish.
 These bring a unique texture to the dish.
 These not just add color but also an awesome flavor to the dish.
-I love eggplants, especially in Ratatouille, so for me, they bring the whole dish together.
+I love eggplants, especially in Ratatouille, so they bring the whole dish together for me.

-- Zucchini: it is yet another main vegetable in the Ratatouille.
+- Zucchini: It is yet another main vegetable in Ratatouille.
 It also adds a nice texture to the dish and binds every ingredient together.

 - Bell pepper: Bell peppers make the dish vibrant and colorful.
-However, they don’t only contribute to the aesthetics of the dish but also add to the flavor.
+However, they contribute to the aesthetics of the dish and add to the flavor.

 - Yellow squash: Yellow squash again gives not just color but a distinct flavor to the dish.
 It makes the dish more filling and wholesome.

-- Tomatoes: tomatoes give color to the gravy.
+- Tomatoes: Tomatoes give color to the dish.
 They also bring in a tangy taste to the dish.
 Their presence brightens up the whole dish at so many levels.

 I love fresh herbs.
 They not only add flavor but also make the dish so aromatic.
 The aroma alone makes your mouth salivate.
-For this easy ratatouille recipe, I use fresh sprigs of rosemary, thyme, and oregano.
+I use fresh sprigs of rosemary, thyme, and oregano for this easy ratatouille recipe.
 Furthermore, I also add chopped basil leaves.
 I love its aroma and unique sweet flavor.

-The best thing about this dish is that the only seasoning you require is salt.
+The best thing about this dish is that salt is the only seasoning you require.
 This dish uses the natural flavors of vegetables and herbs.
 As a result, the flavors are unmatched.
 Furthermore, I also add tomato paste to this dish.
-Tomato paste not only enhances the tomato flavor but also gives this dish a fresh red color that makes it look rich and mouthwatering.
+Tomato paste enhances the tomato flavor and gives this dish a fresh red color that makes it look rich and mouthwatering.

 Vegetable broth helps in cooking your vegetables to perfection.
 It also adds a nice flavor to the dish and is better than adding water to soften the vegetables.